DevExpress/devextreme-documentation/concepts/58 jQuery Components/30 Components Testing/10 Unit Testing.md

     });
     </script>

-Open your file in a browser to see the test report.
+Open the test file in a browser to see the test report.
 If the test file contains multiple tests, you can filter the results or re-run specific tests.